 Welcome to Badger’s class page.

 We are a mixed Year 5 and 6 class.
 Mrs Thomas teaches us on Monday, Tuesday and Wednesday, whilst Mrs Tickner teaches us on Thursday and Friday.
-Mrs Gill will be working in our class every Monday afternoon.
-There are 19 children in Badgers and we are all looking forward to having a fantastic year together.
+Mrs Gill works in our class every Monday afternoon.
+There are 19 children in Badgers and we are having a fantastic year together.

 Please view our topic web below for further information.

-This half-term, we will mainly have PE on a Monday (Action-Ants) and a Wednesday (Eden Valley Sports Partnership).
+This half-term, we will mainly have PE on a Monday (Action-Ants) and a Wednesday.
 However, there may be occasions when our weekly timetable will alter so a complete outdoor P.E. kit is required each day - white or yellow T-shirts, blue or black shorts, trainers and a tracksuit.
 All clothing / trainers need to be named.
 Please ensure long hair is tied back and earrings are removed or covered with tape.

-Homework, in the form of literacy, Maths and spellings, will be given each week.
+Homework, in the form of Maths (times tables) and spellings, will be given each week.

 If you have any questions, please feel free to ask Mrs Thomas or Mrs Tickner.